 - FBC and lactic dehydrogenase (LDH) measurement - anaemia and raised LDH levels at diagnosis suggest the presence of metastases and are an indication of a poor prognostic outcome.

-- CT/MRI scan are used to assess the extent of disease and the local structures involved.
+- CT/MRI scanning is used to assess the extent of disease and the local structures involved.

 - Bone scintigraphy is useful in identifying metastases and assessing response to treatment.